Consensus (Inter-Annotator Agreement)

-Consensus gives you a quantitative measure of the quality of annotations (through an inter-annotator agreement score), and the opportunity to create higher-quality annotations by combining the opinion of multiple annotators.
+Consensus provides you with both a quantitative measure of annotation quality (by means of an Inter-Annotator Agreement Score) and the opportunity to create higher-quality annotations by combining the opinions of multiple annotators.

-When consensus is enabled, multiple annotators can be required to label each task in the labeling stage.
-Each individual annotator will see an empty task, and will not be able to view the annotations done by the other annotators.
+With Consensus enabled, multiple annotators can be required to label each Task in the Label Stage.
+Each individual annotator will only see an empty Task and will not be able to view the annotations done by the other annotators.

-Once all the annotators have completed the task, RedBrick AI will calculate an inter-annotator agreement score between the annotations.
-Please visit the following documentation to see how we calculate agreement scores.
+Once all the annotators have completed the Task, RedBrick AI will calculate an Inter-Annotator Agreement Score between the annotations.
+Please reference the following documentation for more information on how we calculate these scores.

-The inter-annotator agreement score gives you a quantitative measure of quality.
-This will help you select the best set of annotations created, and/or give reviewers the ability to arbitrate between the opinion of multiple annotators to generate a single source of high-quality ground truth.
+The Inter-Annotator Agreement Score is a quantitative measure of quality that can help you select the best set of annotations created by your annotators.
+It also gives reviewers the ability to arbitrate between the opinions of multiple annotators before generating a single, high-quality Ground Truth.

-You can enable consensus in project settings.
-Once enabled, you will be required to select a minimum number of labelers that will be required to annotate each task.
-If your project has a review stage, you can enable auto-acceptance to automatically accept tasks whose agreement scores are higher than the specified threshold.
+You can enable Consensus by navigating to Project Settings.
+Once enabled, you will be required to select a minimum number of labelers that will be required to annotate each Task.
+If your project has a Review Stage, you can enable auto-acceptance to automatically accept Tasks whose agreement scores are higher than the specified threshold.

-RedBrick AI has an automatic assignment protocol that will automatically assign multiple users per task.
-As users request for tasks (by clicking on the label button on the top right of the dashboard), RedBrick AI will automatically assign available tasks by prioritizing tasks that already are in progress/or assigned to other users.
+RedBrick AI has an automatic assignment protocol that will automatically assign multiple users to a Task.
+As annotators request Tasks by clicking on the Label button in the top right of the Dashboard, RedBrick AI will automatically assign available Tasks by prioritizing those that are already in progress/or assigned to other users.

-You have the option to manually override any task assignment through the data page.
-When consensus is enabled, the assign dropdown will allow you to select multiple users.
+Alternatively, you can manually override any Task on the Data page.
+When Consensus is enabled, the Assign dropdown will allow you to select multiple users.

-Once all assigned annotators have completed a task, RedBrick AI will calculate an inter-annotator agreement score.
-The inter-annotator agreement is calculated by comparing each labeler's annotations with every other labeler, and averaging pairs of scores.
+Once all assigned annotators have completed a Task, RedBrick AI will generate an Inter-Annotator Agreement Score, which is calculated by comparing each labeler's annotations with those of every other labeler and averaging the pairs of scores.

 Agreement = Average(

-Depending on the type of data and annotations, a different comparison function is used to calculate the
+The type of comparison function used to calculate the

-If there is no review stage after the labeling stage, the set of annotations with the highest agreement score with respect to other annotations, will be selected and stored in ground truth.
-By default, this is the set of annotations that will be exported, but you will have the option of exporting all versions of the annotations.
+If there is no Review Stage after the Label Stage, the set of annotations with the highest Agreement Score (with respect to other annotations) will be selected and stored in Ground Truth.
+This is the set of annotations that will be exported by default, but you can also export all versions of the annotations.

-When there is a review stage present, all annotations will be displayed on the interface.
-You can see the list of all users that have annotated the task on the right side Consensus panel.
-Annotations are color-coded by user but can be changed to grouped by category.
+When a Review Stage is present, all annotations will be displayed in the Editor.
+The list of all users that have annotated the Task is located on the right hand Consensus Panel.
+By default, annotations are color-coded by user, but they can be grouped by category.

-Once the reviewer is done editing the base annotations, or they are happy with the current state of the base annotations, they can accept the task with this single set of annotations (the other annotations are also saved and available on export).
-If the reviewer rejects the task, all annotators will be required to re-annotate the task.
+Once a reviewer is satisfied with the current Best Annotations, they can accept the Task.
+This saves the Best Annotations and ascribes only that set to the Task.
+All other annotations are also saved and are available on export.
+If the reviewer rejects the Task, all labelers will be required to re-annotate the task.

-If you wanted to export only a single version of the annotations i.e. the annotator with the best annotations or the base annotations qualified in review, you can run the following command:
+If you want to export only a single version of the annotations (i.e. the labeler with the best annotations or the base annotations qualified in Review), you can run the following command:

 redbrick export --no-consensus